TokyoplusInfinity/recruiting-linklist/README.md

 Ongoing project with regular updates.

-Some advice first: If you have limited time to keep up with everything going on in the Recruitment World, make [Hung Lee's Recruiting Brainfood Newsletter](http://www.recruitingbrainfood.com/) the only thing you read every week.
+Some advice first: If you have limited time to keep up with everything going on in the Recruitment World, make [Hung Lee's Recruiting Brainfood Newsletter](http://www.recruitingbrainfood.com/) the one thing you read every week.

 As a Tech Recruiter these [Resources](https://github.com/gf-nl/recruiting-linklist/blob/master/tech-ressources.md) help me to strenghten my technical background.